 This is by no means an exhaustive list, just a small collection of books that I personally gained some knowledge or insight from.

 Tiro Miller, PhD is the managing editor of The IAABC Journal.
-They hold a doctorate in bioethics from The University of Edinburgh and have written on dog behavior and ethics for various magazines including The Bark.
-They are also a peer reviewer for the Journal of Critical Animal Studies, animal rights activist, and shelter volunteer.
-Tiro lives in San Francisco and shares their life with Edie, a beloved Chihuahua.
+He holds a doctorate in bioethics from The University of Edinburgh and has written on dog behavior and ethics for various magazines including The Bark.
+He is also a peer reviewer for the Journal of Critical Animal Studies, animal rights activist, and shelter volunteer.
+Tiro lives in San Francisco and shares his life with Edie, a beloved Chihuahua.